pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 - **maas-serial-ports:** this script lists what serial ports are available on the machine.  **Runs in parallel with other scripts.**

+[tabs]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1,snap-3.0,deb-3.0" view="UI,CLI"]
+[note]
+As of MAAS version 3.0, **40-maas-01-network-interfaces** is no longer used by MAAS.
+[/note]
+[/tab]
-[tab version="snap-2.9#ui,snap-2.9#cli,deb-2.9#ui,deb-2.9" view=""]
+[tab version="snap-2.9,deb-2.9" view="UI,CLI"]
 - **40-maas-01-network-interfaces:** this script is just used to get the IP address, which can then be associated with a VLAN/subnet.
 [/tab]
+[/tabs]

+[tabs]
-[tab version="snap-2.9#ui,snap-2.9#cli,deb-2.9#ui,deb-2.9" view=""]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1,snap-3.0,deb-3.0" view="UI,CLI"]
-- **50-maas-01-commissioning:** this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
+- **50-maas-01-commissioning:** this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, details about attached USB and PCI devices, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
 This script also checks whether the machine being commissioning is a virtual machine, which may affect how MAAS interacts with it.
 [/tab]

-[tab version="snap-3.0#ui,snap-3.0#cli,deb-3.0#ui,deb-3.0#cli,snap-3.1#ui,snap-3.1#cli,deb-3.1#ui,deb-3.1" view=""]
+[tab version="snap-2.9,deb-2.9" view="UI,CLI"]
-- **50-maas-01-commissioning:** this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, details about attached USB and PCI devices, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
+- **50-maas-01-commissioning:** this script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc.  We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.
 This script also checks whether the machine being commissioning is a virtual machine, which may affect how MAAS interacts with it.
 [/tab]
+[/tabs]

 - **maas-capture-lldp:** this script gathers LLDP network information to be presented on the logs page; this data is not used by MAAS at all.  **Runs in parallel with other scripts.**